Here is a timeline of the Master of Business Administration (MBA) degree.

 January 1, 1943

 The Booth School of Business at the University of Chicago offered the first Executive MBA in 1943.
-The initiative was a wartime response to a perceived shortage of…Read more
+The initiative was a wartime response to a perceived shortage of managers in the United States.
+Source: Chicago Booth.
+With a depleted labor force, a need arose for experienced workers to learn management…Read more

 First MBA Classes Outside of the US, in Canada